dexie/dexie-website/docs/Tutorial/Consuming-dexie-as-a-module.md

 ### requirejs

-requirejs doesn't find modules with tha magic that goes with npm and webpack.
-So you have to update your require config accordningly:
+requirejs doesn't find modules with the magic that goes with npm and webpack.
+So you have to update your require config accordingly:

 ```javascript
 require.config({